telerik/blazor-docs/components/grid/manual-operations.md

 }
 ````

->important This approach cannot work with a [DataTable](https://demos.telerik.com/blazor-ui/grid/data-table) or [OData](https://github.com/telerik/blazor-ui/tree/master/grid/odata) as underlying data sources, because these two external data sources do not return objects that can be converted to the data structure needed for grouping.
+>important This approach cannot work directly with a [DataTable](https://demos.telerik.com/blazor-ui/grid/data-table) or [OData](https://github.com/telerik/blazor-ui/tree/master/grid/odata) as underlying data sources, because these two external data sources do not return objects that can be converted to the data structure needed for grouping by the grid.
 We recommend that you consider creating actual models to use the Grid in a native Blazor way.
-If that's not possible, you can consider [ExpandoObject collections](https://github.com/telerik/blazor-ui/tree/master/grid/binding-to-expando-object) which are a bit more flexible.
+If that's not possible, you can consider [ExpandoObject collections](https://github.com/telerik/blazor-ui/tree/master/grid/binding-to-expando-object) which are a bit more flexible and can be parsed to the needed grouping structure.

-### Get Information From the DataSourceRequest
+## Get Information From the DataSourceRequest

 With a few simple loops, you can extract information from the DataSourceRequest object to use in your own API (such as filters, sorts, paging state).